SixSq/old.sixsq.github.com/_posts/blog/2016-03-01-blog-service-catalog.md

 descriptions to evolve with time and to adapt to the needs of different communities.

-For HNX and eventually Nuvla, the defined attributes will initially cover the current geographic, capacity, and pricing information.
+For HNX and Nuvla, the defined attributes will initially cover the current geographic, capacity, and pricing information.
 These attributes will be extended to include security information like those in the [CSA Security, Trust & Assurance Registry